 JFK Case Study

 In November 1963, just before President Kennedy's assassination, 57% of Americans approved of his performance.
 What drove that number — and how does the answer shift across region, age, and political alignment?
-Five tools let you explore the data yourself.
+Seven tools let you explore the data yourself.

 Six Ways to Engage with the Data